Offered by Galerie Philippe Guegan

 Provenance: former collection of Dorothée de Talleyrand-Périgord, Countess Jean de Castellane (1862-1948)

-A very fine cabinet chair with a semi-circular back.
-The seat belt, rounded at the front and straight at the back, is supported by four Etruscan-style legs, flared at the top and carved with palmettes framed by small volutes.
+A very fine cabinet chair with a semi-circular backrest.
+The seatbelt, rounded at the front and straight at the back, is supported by four Etruscan-style legs, flared at the top and carved with palmettes framed by small volutes.
 The curved backrest, carved from solid mahogany, is shouldered by two rosette-carved brackets.
 It has an openwork design and is adorned with a rectangular, slightly convex mahogany panel carved with a heart-shaped motif, in the centre of which is carved a palmette surmounted by two rosettes, all shouldered by two openwork scrolls.

-This very fine chair, although not stamped, can be attributed with certainty to the Jacob Brothers, by comparison with another identical chair, bearing the double stamp of Georges Jacob and Jacob Desmalter, which was in the former Bertin de Vaux collection at the Château de Villepreux [1].
+This very fine chair, although not stamped, can be attributed with certainty to the Jacob Brothers, by comparison with another identical chair, bearing the double stamp of Georges Jacob and Jacob Desmalter, which was in the former Bertin de Vaux collection at the Château de Villepreux until 2016 [1].
 In addition to its innovative and rare shape, this chair is notable for the very fine quality of the Cuban mahogany used for all of its joinery, which contrasts with the panel of lemonwood that adorns the back of the chair.

 Last but not least, a detail, such as the hollowing out of the inside of the belt, as it was done on our armchair, is a common practice of the workmen trained in Georges Jacob's workshop, intended to reduce the weight of the chairs.